platformland/electric-book/book/text/identify.md

 ## 3. Identify real-world platforms

 Platforms normally get talked about in terms of shared digital capabilities – things like hosting, identity or payments.
-As the GOV.UK Notify printing example above shows, as do commercial platforms like Grab (a broker for motorbike taxis in South East Asia), it is possible to put platform-like capabilities around physical goods and services.
+As the GOV.UK Notify printing example and commercial platforms like Grab (a broker for motorbike taxis in South East Asia) show, it is possible to put platform-like capabilities around physical goods and services.

 Most governments operate some public-facing offices – places like tax offices or labour exchanges.
 Like many digital services, these only tend to offer the services related to the part of government that owns them: you can’t get help filling out a passport application at a tax office.
 What if local offices were seen as a shared capability for any government service that needs to talk to people face-to-face?
 Or a place to take cash payments for people without bank accounts?